Antonn114/BadAppleTerminal/README.md

 ## Known issues

-- the audio will play until it actually ends and not when the program finishes on its own.
+- If your audio is longer than how the video will play, the audio will not stop unless you kill the `ffplay` process yourself